Kissler shares about her 47 years bussing students for Gering

 “A neighbor lady was a driver, and she said, ‘They’ve got a job opening,’ so I went down and I just drove a couple hours a day,” Kissler said. “…I’ve just been here ever since.”

 She stopped driving during the spring of 2020, like all bus drivers did, when COVID hit the Panhandle and closed up the schools.
-She also took off a few months in the fall of 2020 when her husband passed away, but she couldn’t stay away from the kids forever.
+She also took off a few months in the fall of 2020 when her husband died, but she couldn’t stay away from the kids forever.

 “I went back in September, and then my husband passed away in October, so I went and stayed with my daughter for four months and didn’t drive (the bus),” she said.
 “But I knew I still needed to have a purpose, so that’s why I came back, and for the most part I enjoy it.”